-Small businesses and startups sometimes ask for a one page site just to “tick the website box” cheaply.
-That’s fine, as long as you don’t expect it to achieve what bigger sites do.
+Small businesses and startups sometimes look for one page web site design just to “tick the website box” cheaply.
+That’s fine — but don’t expect a single page of information to achieve what bigger sites do.
 After all, that’s why most small firms invest in bigger sites.

-So to be clear, one page websites rarely attract many search engine visitors.
+So to be clear, one page websites rarely get many search engine visitors.
 That’s because their options for search engine optimisation (SEO) are limited.
-If you want them to do well, you’ll need to send traffic to them some other way, such as through paid ads, referrals and so on.
+Still, not every business model requires a site that gets lots of visitors.

-Most single page websites have top menu links that scroll down instead of reloading the page.
+The most effective single page websites look like multi-page sites at first glance.
+They have top menu links that scroll down instead of reloading the page.
 So they look like a full site until a visitor clicks on a menu link, making a very professional first impression.

 Whilst the sections can’t go into much depth, this kind of site can at least outline a few key offers, introduce a couple of staff members, or even show an interactive map.
 It can also show off your best testimonials.
 So I can offer this kind of one page website for just £50 per month.

 Want something even simpler?
 Just a way to publish your name, a photo, a paragraph or two and a contact form?

 Whilst those won’t rank well on Google, some businesses just want a placeholder or “business card” site with a contact form for a domain they’re promoting offline.
 If that’s what you want, I can build such basic one page sites for just £40 per month.

 Landing pages sometimes look like one-page sites, but they rarely are, and do a very different job to those above.
 Strictly speaking, they can be any page that visitors first arrive on.
 That can be within a larger site, or as a standalone page with no navigation menus or other distractions.